Getting outside in small groups to enjoy Easter weekend

 “Let’s keep the push,” said Mayor Brandon Whipple.
 “Push that vaccine as much as we can.
 Get as many people vaccinated as possible.”

-Whipple says people getting out is a good change of pace.
-The Mayor still wants to keep COVID-19 numbers down and says not everyone has been vaccinated.
-So Whipple is still pushing for the vaccine.
+Whipple said people getting out is a good change of pace.
+The mayor still wants to keep COVID-19 numbers down and said not everyone has been vaccinated.
+He is still for the vaccine.

 “Mask up.
 We need to make sure that everyone utilizes that personal responsibility and get a vaccine and keep the masks on,” said Whipple.
 “So we don’t end up having to go backwards when it comes to the type of policies that really we’re all pretty tired of.”